 The active ingredient in Evekeo is amphetamine sulfate.
 It is a white, crystalline substance and a sympathomimetic amino of the amphetamine group.
 It is a stimulant drug.

 It is a prescription drug and a controlled substance.
 It acts as a central nervous system (CNS) stimulant.

 It has been found to help people with narcolepsy, ADHD, and excess weight, but exactly how this happens is unclear.

-It is available as an oral tablet and as an extended-release orally disintegrating (dissolving) tablet.
+It is available as an oral tablet.
 The oral tablet is only available under the brand-name drug Evekeo.

 Evekeo is used for the following conditions:

 ADHD: It increases attention and reduces impulsiveness.

 Overweight and obesity: It can help achieve short-term weight loss.

 Common side effects